Shea Butter For Feet: How To Use And Benefits

 Looking for a fabulous natural product for your feet?
-It’s hard to beat shea butter!
+It’s hard to beat shea butter for feet!

 It’s also great for your feet and, as someone who suffers from dry, gross feet, I can say that I get great results using it on my feet especially combined with some other great ingredients.